mayasaffron/Kaur-Health/testing.md

 ![Multiple items added to bag](readme-materials/bug_screenshots/bug_2(a)
 ![Multiple items added to bag](readme-materials/bug_screenshots/bug_2(b)

-- I have 2 models that I needed to pull data from this means I need to specify with actions, if I am pulling data from the service_id or the product_id.
+- I have 2 models that I needed to pull data from, this means I need to specify with actions if I am pulling data from the service_id or the product_id.
-- My Products and Services had identical pk's, i didnt think this was an issue because they were still two different models, however, with this issue arising, i decided to change the services' pks.
+- My Products and Services had identical pk's, I didn't think this was an issue because they were still two different models, however, with this issue arising, I decided to change the services' pks.

 - First, I changed the pks of my services.
 To do this I, mistakenly used the `loaddata` command.
 This indeed added the services with new pks, however didnt UPDATE, I was left with two sets of services..
 To resolve this I had to manually delete ALL of my services, via the admin on my site and then `loaddata` again.
-I researched and found out that in order to update models, you need to update the migrations used.
-I will do this if the issue arise again in the future, as it saves time.
+I researched and found out that to update models, you need to update the migrations used.
+I will do this if the issue arises again in the future, as it saves time.
 - Changing the pk's led to me continually getting this error
 ![no service matches your query](readme-materials/bug_screenshots/bug_2(c).png)
 <br>
-when i tried to add a product or service.
-If i added a product, the error would say 'no service matches your query' and if i added a service, the error would say 'no product matches your query'.
+when I tried to add a product or service.
+If I added a product, the error would say 'no service matches your query' and if I added a service, the error would say 'no product matches your query'.

-- I believed my issue was in my views and urls and started to seperate the logic.
+- I believed my issue was in my views and URLs and started to separate the logic.
 ```
  def add_product_to_bag(request, item_id):
     '''Add a quantity of the specified product to the shopping bag'''